Matty-El/velo-route/TESTING.md

 -   As a user, I want my routes to be displayed on my profile page so that I can see routes I have previosuly submitted.
 -   As a user, I want to be able to edit or delete routes that I have previously added to the VeloRoute.
 -   As a user, I want to be able to view cycling tips that have been added to VeloRoute so that I can find tips to help me with my cycling.
--   As a user, I want to be able to rate cycling routes that have been added to the website.
 -   As a user, I want to be able to follow a link to cycling routes that have been added to VeloRoute so that I can view the cycling route on platforms such as Strava.

 ### Admin Users

 -   As an admin user, I want to be able to log in to VeloRoute and have access to the same functionality that a standard website user has.
--   As an admin user, I want to be able to edit cycling route categories.
+-   As an admin user, I want to be able to edit cycling route, cycling tip and difficulty level categories.
 -   As an admin user I want to be able to edit cycling tips so that I can add or delete cycling tips.

 ---